Sorry, you need to enable JavaScript to visit this website.

 National strategy

-BiH is in the process of implementing the Youth Guarantee, a policy initiative aimed at ensuring that all young people under 30 who are not in education, employment, or training (NEET) receive a high-quality job, traineeship, apprenticeship, or continued education offer within four months following disengagement from the labour market.
+Bosnia and Herzegovina is in the process of implementing the Youth Guarantee, a policy initiative aimed at ensuring that all young people under 30 who are not in education, employment, or training (NEET) receive a high-quality job, traineeship, apprenticeship, or continued education offer within four months following disengagement from the labor market.
 The concept follows the EU Youth Guarantee framework first launched in 2013 and reinforced in 2020.

-Youth Guarantees and their implementation plans, and associated action plans have been adopted at the end of 2023 in RS and BD, while an implementation plan has been adopted in FBiH where pilot versions have been implemented in two municipalities.
+Youth Guarantees and their implementation plans, and associated action plans have been adopted during 2024 in the Federation of Bosnia and Herzegovina, Republika Srpska and Brčko District, while pilot versions have been implemented in two municipalities in the Federation of Bosnia and Herzegovina.
 The Youth Guarantees will be implemented by the local PES.
-Currently the PES in RS does not offer training programmes to its clients, while training programmes in FBiH and BD have limited reach and capacity.
+Currently the PES in Republika Srpska does not offer training programs to its clients, while training programs in the Federation of Bosnia and Herzegovina and Brčko District have limited reach and capacity.
+These entity-level plans pave the way for developing a unified, country-wide Youth Guarantee Implementation Plan for Bosnia and Herzegovina.

-The BiH Ministry of Civil Affairs (Education Sector) coordinates national implementation plans and liaises with entity employment ministries and international partners to align approaches and promote outreach strategies.
-Public Employment Services across entities and BD will implement the Youth Guarantee and oversee training and placement activities.
+The Education Department of the Ministry of Civil Affairs of Bosnia and Herzegovina coordinates national implementation plans and liaises with entity employment ministries and international partners to align approaches and promote outreach strategies.
+Public Employment Services across entities and Brčko District will implement the Youth Guarantee and oversee training and placement activities.
 Capacity varies significantly across jurisdictions.

 Formal education: main policy measures on ELET

-There is no comprehensive state-level programmes specifically targeting early school leavers, and interventions are primarily managed at the entity and cantonal levels, resulting in uneven implementation across the country.
+There are no comprehensive state-level programs specifically targeting early school leavers, and interventions are primarily managed at the entity and cantonal levels, resulting in uneven implementation across the country.
 Despite progress in recent years, the structure of the education system and limited institutional coordination across administrative levels continue to pose challenges in addressing the issue comprehensively.

-According to Eurostat in 2024, the share of young people aged 18 to 24 who left education and training early in BiH was 3.8%, a slight improvement compared to 4.2% in 2023.
+According to Eurostat in 2024, the share of young people aged 18 to 24 who left education and training early in Bosnia and Herzegovina was 3.8%, a slight improvement compared to 4.2% in 2023.
 This is significantly below the EU average of 9.3% for the same year by Eurostat.

 Data from the European Training Foundation (ETF) published in 2020 also support a long-term positive trend, showing that early school leaving decreased from 7.9% in 2010 to approximately 3.8% in 2019, indicating the effectiveness of certain retention measures.

-Young people from disadvantaged backgrounds are particularly at risk of early school leaving, including Roma youth (often lacking personal documentation or facing school exclusion), young people with disabilities and youth from economically deprived rural areas.
+Young people from disadvantaged backgrounds are particularly at risk of early school leaving, including Roma youth (often lacking personal documentation or facing school exclusion), young people with disabilities and youth from poor rural areas.

-According to the Youth Study BiH 2024 by Friedrich Ebert Stiftung, 3% of young people reported leaving education before completion, with rates higher among older youth (11%) and youth with disabilities (7%).
+According to the Youth Study Bosnia and Herzegovina 2024 by Friedrich Ebert Stiftung, 3% of young people reported leaving education before completion, with rates higher among older youth (11%) and youth with disabilities (7%).
 The main reasons cited included household responsibilities (41%), financial difficulties (39%), and employment (38%).
 Strikingly, only female respondents cited employment as a reason for dropping out.

 Addressing ELET through non-formal and informal learning and quality youth work